Analysis - Ethiopia dragged reluctantly back into Somalia

 "There is a very real danger that al-Shabaab gets defeated only to be replaced by nothing better than a collection of warlords whose depredations gives rise to yet another insurgency, renewing the cycle of conflict and prolonging once more the sufferings ordinary Somalis," said Pham.

-(Additional reporting by Abdi Sheikh in Mogadishu, Barry Malone and James Macharia in Nairobi and Aaron Maasho in Addis Ababa; editing by David Clarke and Philippa Fletcher)
+(Additional reporting by Abdi Sheikh in Mogadishu, Barry Malone and James Macharia in Nairobi; editing by David Clarke and Philippa Fletcher)